 The time to seek college contribution is before the child has started college.
 If you delay or wait until the child has graduated, the courts may deny all contribution to these expenses.
 The parent seeking contribution must provide the other parent with advance notice and information.

 Because college contribution disputes are remarkably complex and require attention to detail, it is always in your best interest to consult with an experienced Freehold NJ family law attorney before you resolve a tuition dispute.
-We offer a free consultation to review your case and devise a strategy that is unique to your child and situation.
+We offer a confidential consultation to review your case and devise a strategy that is unique to your child and situation.

 Learn More About NJ Child Support Laws Regarding College

 Cores & Associates, L.L.C. is a respected family law firm that guides its clients through complex disputes involving NJ child support laws and college tuition.
 Whether you are seeking additional support or want to modify an existing order that mandates tuition payments, our team of child support attorneys can help you understand your legal options and craft personalized strategies that meet your goals.
-To request a confidential, complimentary evaluation, contact us today.
+To request a confidential evaluation, contact us today.